how to get free money UK

 Generally speaking, you should outsource any task that can be done more cheaply and efficiently by someone else.
 This includes things like bookkeeping, marketing, managed print services, customer service, and IT Services

 You can also outsource things that you don't understand and can't actually do yourself.
 If you've a problem with your website, technology or VPS for your home-based business, do you know what to do?
 This is where using third party services to fix these issues comes in.
 Do you have blockchain for your business?
 Know what to do with it?
 How about accounts?
 Can you do your own taxes and balance your books?
-Maybe an accountant is a good idea.
+Maybe an ecommerce accountant is a good idea.

 And some things you'll always have to outsource and use third parties, such as shipping for an ecommerce business.
 You'll need to find a reliable courier unless you plan on delivering all the parcels yourself!